 MBNMS is currently in the process of updating the 2008 Management Plan, and has identified a lack of baseline socioeconomic information on ocean recreation businesses.
 The information is not available to assess the possible economic benefits of marine wildlife protection to the local economy, or the potential impact on ocean recreation businesses.
 The type of data targeted for this collection; that is, information on costs and earnings from the marine wildlife watching industry, are only currently available for recreational and commercial fishing.
 Thus, current economic information on the importance of marine wildlife to the local tourism industry is required.
 The primary focus for the survey will be to gather data on the non-consumptive, market value of marine wildlife.
 Specifically, researchers will collect data to determine the contribution of marine wildlife watching operations to the economy in the Monterey Bay region.

 Secondarily, during the process of updating the 2008 Management Plan, MBNMS may consider new approaches to reduce wildlife disturbance occurring as a result of close public interaction with the marine wildlife in the Monterey Bay region.
 Collaborating with the wildlife viewing industry, MBNMS will work with the Sanctuary Advisory Council to explore options for reducing disturbance to whales, pinnipeds, sea otters and seabirds, while minimizing the economic impact on industry.
 Achieving this requires that we also collect spatial data of the operations wildlife viewings.
 Ocean recreation businesses include whale watching, seabird charters, kayaking, SCUBA diving, and paddleboarding.
-A non-regulatory approach to reducing disturbance to marine wildlife could include increased education, outreach and interpretive enforcement programming provided to work more directly with wildlife viewing businesses and the general public.
+A non-regulatory approach to reducing disturbance to marine wildlife could include increased education, outreah and interpretive enforcement programming provided to work more directly with wildlife viewing businesses and the general public.
 A regulatory approach could include establishing an “approach distance” for encounters with whales, which could require a new prohibition for spectators to remain a defined stand-off distance from particular whales species.
 Large whales such as humpbacks, grays and blues, as well as orcas, tend to attract spectators who may approach whales during feeding, resting and/or transiting.
 The latter approach may be explored for implementation on a voluntary basis or for future regulatory action by MBNMS.
 MBNMS management plan update process will identify alternatives that offer the most logical approach for protecting marine wildlife, while fostering robust, sustainable ocean recreation businesses in the region.

 Collection of this data will provide estimates of the potential economic benefits of the diversity of marine wildlife in this region and the spatial use of operations.
 Additionally, should MBNMS choose to move forward with a regulatory approach to establish an approach distance between wildlife and operators, the information and tools developed from this data collection would be required before conducting a socioeconomic impact analyses under the National Environmental Policy Act (NEPA), Executive Order 12866 (Regulatory Impact Review) and an Initial and Final Regulatory Flexibility Analyses (impacts on small businesses).